 How to Get Involved

-Learn about the key players on Capitol Hill and familiarize yourself with your lawmakers by visitingwww.opensecrets.org and www.congress.org.
+Familiarize yourself with your lawmakers and see the key players on Capitol Hill by visiting www.opensecrets.org and www.congress.org.
 These sites will allow you to review the member’s background and the industries that support them.

 Host a Facility Visit